stefvanbuuren/starter-academic/content/publication/vanbuuren-1994/index.md

   that will extrapolate the structure of the data, as well as the uncertainty about this structure.
 A second problem is to use complete-data methods in an efficient way.
 The HERMES workstation encapsulates existing statistical packages in a client-server model.
-It forms a natural and convenient environment for implementing multiple imputation Conference code: 21524 Cited By (since 1996): 6 Export Date: 1 September 2008 Source:
+It forms a natural and convenient environment for implementing multiple imputation.'
-  Scopus CODEN: 00166 Language of Original Document: English Correspondence Address: van Buuren, S.; TNO-PG Leiden, Netherlands Sponsors: CESDIS; NASA; NOAA'
 publication: '*Routine multiple imputation in statistical databases*'
 ---